RiksEddy/partyai/README.md

 # PartyAI: Your Dance Party AI 🕺 🎶

-PartyAI is a multimodal user interface called PartyAI that tracks crowd engagement and facilitates music selection at dance parties using a webcam and pre-trained YOLOv5 head and hand detection model.
+PartyAI is a multimodal user interface that tracks crowd engagement and facilitates music selection at dance parties using a webcam and pre-trained YOLOv5 head and hand detection model.
 Watch PartyAI_demo.mp4 for a demo.

 ## Table of Contents 🗂
 ```bash